Rocky Flats Downwinders remains a dedicated advocate of advancing the research of health impacts of living Downwind of Rocky Flats.

 In 2019, Rocky Flats Downwinders Director, Tiffany Hansen begins working with medical Dr. Sasha Stiles and nurse Shaunessy McNeely to re-create a health survey for Rocky Flats Downwinders.
 Please check back and stay tuned our social media outlets for updates.

 In 2016, Metropolitan State University released a survey designed to better understand the health impacts of living near the Rocky Flats Nuclear Weapons Plant.
 Carol Jensen initiated the first of its kind health survey.
-In 2018, we were notified that Metropolitan State University would NOT continue our health survey.
-We were informed that due to the retirement of the Principal Investigator, the study has been suspended.
+In 2018, Carol retired and no facility took over this project.
+IT IS CLOSED.

 Despite our repeated requests, Jeff Helton, Chair of the Healthcare Management Program at Metro, chose NOT to appointment a new Principal Investigator.